MikroElektronika/mikrosdk_click_v2/clicks/ble10/README.md

 > We have used the nRF Connect smartphone application for the test.
 > Make sure to configure the GATT Server properly in the nRF Connect application, then you
-> will be able to send a desired command from it, once you connect to the click board.
+> will be able to send a desired command from it, once you connect to the Click board.
 > You can use the Sample configuration for GATT Server which comes with the application installation
 > and then send a command via Test Service from the Server.